nisnevich/discord-consensus-bot/readme.md

 cd eco-discord-lazy-consensus-bot
 ```

-2. Create token.txt file with your bot's [token](https://discord.com/developers/applications) integrated with your server:
+2. Create token file with your bot's [token](https://discord.com/developers/applications) integrated with your server:

 ```
-echo <TOKEN> > token.txt
+echo <TOKEN> > token

-chmod 600 token.txt # You should make it only readable by you
+chmod 600 token # You should make it only readable by you
 ```

 3. Run startup.sh to install dependencies and start the project.